3 Key Questions to Ask Yourself

 At Johnny's, we meticulously research, develop, and select our tomato line to help ensure your tomato-growing success each and every year.
-To make it easier for you to choose the right varieties for your growing needs, here are the 3 main questions for you to ask :
+To choose the right varieties for your growing needs, here are the 3 main questions to ask yourself:

-- What vegetative growth habit best suits your needs?
+- Which vegetative growth habit best suits your needs?

 Indeterminate (tall and viney) OR determinate (bushy)